immcantation/tigger/docs/topics/updateAlleleNames.md

 Value
 -------------------

-Vector of strings respresenting updated IGHV allele names.
+Vector of strings representing updated IGHV allele names.

 Note
 -------------------

-IGMT has removed `IGHV2-5*10` and `IGHV2-5*07` as it has determined they are actually alleles `02` and `04`, respectively.
+IMGT has removed `IGHV2-5*10` and `IGHV2-5*07` as it has determined they are actually alleles `02` and `04`, respectively.
 The updated allele names are based on IMGT release 2014-08-4.